InbarAl189/Weather-App/README.md

 # Weather-App
 ## React Native weather application using React Native CLI.

-The app presents weather data of locations around the world.
-The user can search for locations and add them to "my locations" list.
+The app presents weather data of locations around the world. <br>
+The user can: <br>
+- Search for locations and add them to "my locations" list.
+- Display selected location on map.

 Technologies I used: